ragavanrajan/protractor-screenshoter-plugin/README.md

 ## writeReportFreq

 By default, the output JSON file with tests results is written at the end of the execution of jasmine tests.
-However, for debug, process is better to get it immediately after each expectation - specify the option 'asap'.
+However, for debugging, is better to get it written immediately after each expectation - specify the option 'asap'.
 Also, there is a less usual option to write it after each test - use the option 'spec'.
 The recommended is to left it out for a CI server and for a local debugging use the option 'asap'.

 Default: `'end'`